Northern Lights in Iceland - When & Where To See the Aurora

 Contrary to popular belief, colder weather does not affect whether the northern lights in Iceland will appear.

 Even if all the conditions listed above seem perfect, nature can be fickle, and the northern lights still may not show.
 It’s a probability game, so the best chance of seeing the aurora borealis in Iceland is to stay longer.
-Keep this in mind while booking your trip.
+Keep this in mind when you book a vacation in Iceland.

 Top Northern Lights Hotels in Iceland